IPDSnelting/velcom/README.md

 runner should run, modify the config file and start the runner.
 These commands assume you are in the base directory of the `velcom` repo.

+Each runner must have a unique name!
+If not, the server will disconnect the old runner as soon as a new runner with the same name connects.

 ```
 $ cp backend/runner/target/runner.jar install/dir/
 $ cp backend/runner/src/main/resources/example_config.json install/dir/config.json